AI-Generated Content (AIGC) for Various Data Modalities: A Survey: Cross-Modality 3D Generation

 Unlike using text captions that can be rather vague, some works also synthesize 3D scene representations from image input, where the 3D scene corresponds closely to what is depicted in the image.
 PixelNeRF \cite{yu2021pixelnerf} predicts a NeRF based on one or a few posed images via a re-projection approach.
 Pix2NeRF \cite{cai2022pix2nerf} learn to output a neural radiance field from a single image by building upon $\pi$-GAN \cite{chan2021pi}.
-LOLNeRF \cite{rebain2022lolnerf} aims to learn to reconstruct 3D objects from single-view images, with the use of an auto-decoder \cite{park2019deepsdf}.
 On the other hand, NeRF-VAE \cite{kosiorek2021nerf} explores a VAE-based approach to learn to generate a NeRF with very few views of an unseen scene.
 Recently, Chan et al. \cite{chan2023generative} introduce a diffusion-based approach for generating novel views from a single image, where the latent 3D feature field captures a distribution of scene representations which is sampled from during inference.